Mucus and blood in stool with abdominal pain: 6 Causes explained.

 What to do if you think you have Dysentery?

-A dysentery is a severe form of gastrointestinal infection.
-This is more evident with bacillary dysentery due to severe symptoms.
+Dysentery is a severe form of gastrointestinal infection.
+This is more evident with bacillary Dysentery due to severe symptoms.

 General treatment tips: